jackieiscool/rails_blog/README.md

     - name
     - email
     - password digest
-    - password salt
     - remember_token

 Add Associations and Validations to your User Model
   - What is a user's relationship with posts and comments?
-  - What validations will you need for a good authentication system
+  - What validations will you need?

 Add Rspec tests
   - Make sure all of your validations are tested with rspec